JasonKimy/Group-14-Repo/README.md

 https://github.com/JasonKimy/Group-14-Repo/issues/19
 https://github.com/JasonKimy/Group-14-Repo/issues/11
 https://github.com/JasonKimy/Group-14-Repo/issues/4

-What was your role / which stories did you work on:
+Role: Worked primarily on getting the search filter bar to function correctly, ensuring that user queries could be modified discreetly to refine results.
-The biggest challenge I worked on was getting the search filter bar to work.
+Biggest Challenge: Search Filter Bar
-This is mainly due to the fact that I needed to figure out a way to discreetly change the outcome of the users search result.
+Why: Needed a way to adjust the outcome of user search results.
+At first, I was overthinking and trying to design complex solutions when a simple one was all that was needed.
-The challenge was addressed by just using string concatenation which was simple enough.
-I was overthinking and trying to come up with complicated solutions instead of a simple one that worked.
+How addressed: Solved the issue by using simple string concatenation to handle the query modification effectively.
-My favorite part of the project was seeing the API boot up and work.
-That's actually my favorite part in any project because it makes me realize any data can be taken from the internet.
-The ethics about that is another discussion.
+Favorite Part: Seeing the API boot up and return results.
+This moment is always exciting for me in any project since it proves that real data can be pulled directly from the internet.
-I would change working on the CSS last.
-I worked on it in the beginning but then the CSS was constantly changing since new additions were being added to the screen.
-So next time CSS will be added last.
+If redo: I would save working on CSS until the very end.
+Doing it early meant styles kept changing as new features were added, which wasted time.
-I found the most valuable thing was the stress that comes with being a Software Engineer.
-Trying to merge your code with others and seeing merge conflicts.
+Most Valuable Lesson: Experiencing the stress that comes with merging code and handling conflicts.
+It showed me how important collaboration and version control are in real software engineering.

 **Jason Kim**
 - Pull Requests: [PR Link](https://github.com/JasonKimy/Group-14-Repo/issues?q=is%3Aclosed%20is%3Apr%20author%3AJasonKimy)